elapouya/ddtb-debug/README.rst

     poetry shell
     ./manage.py runserver

-Then goto `http://localhost:8000/admin/polls/question/`_ to fill-in some question.
+Then goto http://localhost:8000/admin/polls/question/ to fill-in some questions.
-They will be accessible from `http://localhost:8000/polls/`_ (that will be the test URL)
+They will be accessible from http://localhost:8000/polls/ (that will be the test URL)

 You can know maximum connections allowed and follow the postgresql connection count ths way::